 I’m referring to Irv and Sally Culver, recent retirees like me, living on the same floor, down the corridor, by the fire escape.

-At first they felt I needed company and that’s why they invited me to join them at Tim Horton’s for turkey bacon sandwiches one morning, early July 1969.
+At first they felt I was lonesome and needed company and that’s why they invited me to join them at Tim Horton’s for turkey bacon sandwiches one morning, early July 1969.
 They must have liked the experience because they insisted on having me around everyday thereafter.
 I felt comfortable with them and came to enjoy those outings.

-There’s a certain freshness to the early morning hubbub and the rustle of newspapers inside a Tim Hortons.
+There was a certain freshness to the early morning hubbub and the rustle of newspapers inside a Tim Hortons.
 Bright young counter girls, steaming hot coffee, the muffins and of course, those awesome toasted sandwiches.
 Breakfast in a cafe could be a bit expensive, if one wanted to do it every day.
 But at that point in time, I guess I needed to be out.
 Besides, once you’re over 65, your pension can allow daily cafe jaunts like this, no problem, if you stick to those 3-in-one combos.

 Irv and Sally, they follow the Canada geese down to Florida in October, every two or three years.